This section provides information about scholarship and research support, faculty advising, course design, conducting classes, student support.

 The grading option of an Incomplete ("I") should be considered by a faculty member when a student, for good reason, has difficulty completing a final exam or paper for a course.
 Incompletes are appropriate only if the student has completed substantial requirements of the course and has only a project or exam outstanding.
-If an Incomplete is granted, the students must complete the academic work, according to the University policy, by the first six weeks of the next quarter (excluding summer session).
+If an Incomplete is granted, the students must complete the academic work, according to the University policy, by the first four weeks of the next quarter (excluding summer session).

 Faculty members should draw up with the student a written contract specifying the nature of the work to be done and appropriate deadlines.
 The appropriate divisional Associate Dean oversees this process in the College and, where necessary, grants extensions to a student upon the recommendation of the faculty member, up to two additional quarters beyond the normal deadline.
 It is required by policy 97-3 that the instructor indicates a provisional grade that the student will receive should the remaining required work not be completed.
 I grades may be submitted and changed online.
 If an "I" grade is to be extended past the allotted time, then a Petition for Exception to Policy is required.

 As office space is available, faculty should schedule at least two hours per week outside of class for drop-in office hours with students.
 When dedicated office space is not available, faculty may conduct “office hours” by phone, email, Canvas, Zoom, etc.